 Each faculty member seeks to establish a personal relationship with students, aiding them in selecting academic goals and encouraging them in personal spiritual growth.
-In addition, the Dean of Students, Director of Student Life, Resident Supervisors, Resident Assistants, and Student Life Council members help students work through any concerns or problems that may arise from college experiences.
-Confidential referrals for counseling may be available from the Dean of Students' office to the College family who seek assistance.
+In addition, the Student Development Office, Director of Student Life, Resident Supervisors, Resident Assistants, and Student Life Council members help students work through any concerns or problems that may arise from college experiences.
+Confidential referrals for counseling may be available from the Student Development Office to the College family who seek assistance.